 Make Sure Your Steak is Done the Way You Like It

 Our comprehensive steak doneness guide will help you understand the way the texture, flavor, and juiciness of your steak are affected by its doneness level, so you can make sure you cook your filet mignon just the way you like it.

 Don’t Forget to Rest

 Once you’ve cooked the perfect filet mignon, it’s tempting to dig in and start eating.
-Resist the urge and allow your steak to rest 5-10 minutes after cooking so the juices can redistribute.
+Resist the urge and allow your steak to rest for 5-10 minutes after cooking so the juices can redistribute.
 This will result in an incredibly tender, juicy steak.
-Once rested, serve with a compound butter (if desired), slice against the grain, and enjoy!
+Once rested, top with a compound butter (if desired), slice against the grain, and enjoy!